tsegall/fta/README.md

 The optional 'regExpsToMatch' tag is an ordered list of Regular Expressions used to match against the Stream Data.
 If not set then the regExpReturned is used to match.

 The optional 'minimum (maximum)' tags are valid for Stream of Base Type Long or Double and further restrict the data that will be considered valid.

+The optional 'blackList' tag is a list of invalid values for this Semantic Type, for example '[ "000-00-0000" ]' indicates that this is an invalid SSN despite the fact that it matches the SSN regular expression.

 ### Finite plugins ###